John V. Beamer: Political career

 He served in the State house of representatives in 1949 and 1950.

 Beamer was elected as a Republican to the Eighty-second and to the three succeeding Congresses (January 3, 1951 – January 3, 1959).
 Beamer did not vote on the Civil Rights Act of 1957.
 He was an unsuccessful candidate for reelection in 1958 to the Eighty-sixth Congress.

 His name was given to the Beamer Resolution enacted on August 20, 1958, which automatically gave states permission to form compacts in the areas of traffic safety under the Driver License Compact.

 He served as member of the National Selective Service Appeal Board from March 1960 until his resignation on September 1, 1961.

-Death
+Death and burial

 He died in Anderson, Indiana, September 8, 1964, aged 67 and was interred in Falls Cemetery, Wabash, Indiana.